Urban and Rural Mentorships for Aspiring and Beginning Women Farmers

 • Production Systems: agroecosystems, integrated crop and livestock systems, organic agriculture

 While there are projects in the U.S. that focus on aspiring farmers and others designed for women farmers, we know of no other program that combines both components in the same program.
-Our innovative model is important and needed because women thrive when they feel supported and have a network of women to be part of.
+Our innovative model is important and needed because women thrive when they feel supported and have a network of women with whom to be involved.

 With 2021 NCSARE support we expanded HOP into Ohio and added innovations including farm sitting and skill-building mentorships.
 With this proposal, we will continue in Ohio, Iowa, and one other to-be-determined NCSARE state and pilot mentorships for urban farming, a rapidly growing form of community-based, sustainable agriculture.